QloudNetwork/qloud-integrations/qloud-spring-boot-starter/README.md

 # Integration for Spring Boot / Spring Security

-Spring Boot auto-configuration that automatically verifies and parses the Qloud JWT token if the `qloud.secret` application property is configured.
+Spring Boot auto-configuration that automatically verifies and parses the Qloud JSON Web Token if the `qloud.secret` application property is configured.

 ## Getting Started